temporalio/documentation/blog/2021-12-29-auto-setup.md

 release_version: V1.14.0
 ---

-We often say that “Temporal Server is a simple Go binary”, and yet most users are insulated from using this binary directly.
-There are several layers of abstraction to get through (docker-compose or Helm Chart, Dockerfile, and the auto-setup.sh script) before you reach this baseline understanding of Temporal.
-Together they comprise the environment requirements of Temporal:
+We often say that “Temporal Server is a simple Go binary”, and [it's true](https://github.com/temporalio/temporal/releases/).
+Yet most users are insulated from using this binary directly.
+There are several layers of abstraction to get through (docker-compose or Helm Chart, Dockerfile, and the `auto-setup.sh` script) before you reach this baseline understanding of Temporal.
+Together they map out the environment requirements of Temporal:

 <!--truncate-->